rossdrew/ZeroHour/README.md

-#integration_rally-trello
+#ZeroHour

 Experiments and working code for Rally/Trello integration.
+Functions include:-

+ - Check which users exist on Rally and Trello
+ - Getting Tasks and Artifacts from Rally and sorting into objects.
+ - Converting HTML in Rally descriptions to Markdown for Trello
+ - Extracting defect type from Rally ID
+ - Extracting Rally ID from Trello Ticket title
+ - Ordering Rally Artifacts by DragAndDropOrder

+#migrateRally-Trello.py

-rallyToTrelloMigration is currently an under development script to migrate all relevant Rally Artifacts to Trello.
+  Script to migrate all relevant Rally Artifacts to Trello.
 So far it:-

  - builds a list of e-mails by comparing developer full names between Rally and Python. <i>(this is necessary as e-mails of users other than the one making requests are not</i>availiable in Trello)
  - gets all Tasks from Rally that are not complete and are in the user list above